Developer(s) – Rocksteady Studios

 Batman: Arkham Knight sees the return of the developmental handling of the series back with Rocksteady Studios after Batman: Arkham Origins, and expands on the concept of both Arkham Asylum and Arkham City with an even bigger open world, more gameplay options, and yet another engrossing story about the dark knight’s struggles to protect the city of Gotham.
 I was expecting a fantastic game from the moment it was announced, and when I first caught a glimpse of the trailer; and I was far from disappointed.

 Graphics – 9.5/10

-Set in an much bigger, darker and grittier take on Gotham City, the graphics look stunning on both a technological and conceptual standpoint.
-The attention to detail undertaken with this game is phenomenal; even when looking at characters close-up.
+Set in a much bigger, darker, and grittier take on Gotham City, the graphics look stunning on both a technological and conceptual standpoint.
+The attention to detail undertaken with this game is phenomenal; even when looking at characters close up.
 But more important than this, the artistic direction the developers decided to employ this time around tops everything else seen in the Arkham series so far, as landscapes and settings sometimes change based on circumstances happening within the game, such as Batman having hallucinations, or how villains are effecting the city with what means to do so they have.